-AIM comprises 2500 businesses ranging from SMEs to consumer at the heart of everything they do.
+consumer at the heart of everything they do.

-AIM's mission is to create for brands an environment of fair and vigorous competition, fostering innovation and guaranteeing maximum value to consumers now and for generations investment, creativity and innovation to meet and exceed www.aim.be
+vigorous competition, fostering innovation and guaranteeing

+maximum value to consumers now and for generations to come.
+Building sustainable and trusted brands drives investment, creativity and innovation to meet and exceed www.aim.be

-We understand leverage to mean, in line with the UNGPs, a company's ability to effect change in the practices of another.
-The UNGPs are grounded in internationally-recognised human rights as defined in the International Bill of Human Rights (consisting of the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights), and the principles concerning fundamental rights in the eight ILO core conventions, as set out in the Declaration on Fundamental Principles and Rights at Work.
-In the UNGPs, remedy refers to both the processes of providing remedy for an adverse human rights inspact and the substantive outcomes that can counteract, or make good, the impact.
-These outcomes may take a range of forms, such as apologies, restitution, rehabilitation, financial or non-financial compensation, and punitive sanctions (whether criminal or administrative, such as fines), as well as the prevention of harm through, for example, injunctions or guarantees of non-repetition.
-EU Competition law is affecting companies' ability to collaborate on sustainability and human rights.
-The EU is currently revising the Horizontal Block Exemption Regulation (HBER), which frames how companies can effectively cooperate on important issues whilst remaining compliant with competition law.
+^{1.} We understand leverage to mean, in line with the UNGPs, a company's ability to effect change in the practices of another.

+2. The UNGPs are grounded in internationally-recognised human rights as defined in the International Bill of Human Rights (consisting of the Universal Declaration of Human Rights, the International Covenant on Ecvil and Political Rights and the International Covenant on Economic, Social and Cultural Rights, and the principles concerning fundamental rights in the eight ILO core conventions, as set out in the Declaration on Fundamental Principles and Rights at Work.

+3. In the UNGPs, remedy refers to both the processes of providing remedy for an adverse human rights impact and the substantive outcomes that can counteract, or make good, the impact.
+These outcomes may take a range of forms, such as apologies, restitution, rehabilitation, financial or non-financial compensation, and punitive sanctions (whether criminal or administrative such as fines) as well as the prevention of harm through for example. sanctions (whether criminal or administrative, such as fines), as well as the prevention of harm through, for example, injunctions or guarantees of non-repetition cooperate on important issues whilst remaining compliant with competition law.
 Facilitating collaboration by companies in order to tackle sustainability and human rights issues forms part of the EU's current review.